Matthew Parris: Personal life

+Ideologically, in 2024 Parris described himself as inclining towards liberal conservatism.

 Parris claims he attempted to out himself in a late-night debate in the House of Commons in 1984, but nobody noticed.
 He announced that he was gay in one of his weekly newspaper columns and admitted that he cruised Clapham Common for sex.

 In an interview on Newsnight, during the Ron Davies scandal of 1998, he told Jeremy Paxman that there were two gay members of the then Labour Cabinet, one being Peter Mandelson.
-He has stated that there are between 30 and 60 unannounced gay members of the British Parliament.

-In August 2010, in a list compiled by the Independent on Sunday, Parris was voted the 49th most influential LGBT person in Britain.
 In August 2006 Parris entered into a civil partnership with his long-term partner, Julian Glover, a speechwriter for David Cameron and a former political journalist at The Guardian.
 At the time of their partnership, they had been together for 11 years.

 Parris owns homes in Spain, Derbyshire (where he keeps pet alpacas) and the Docklands in East London.
 He is the honorary patron of Clare Politics, a student-run politics society at Clare College, Cambridge.
-He was a keen marathon runner, taking part in the London Marathon several times.
-His personal best was 2:32:57, achieved in 1985 at the age of 35, a record which Total Politics in 2018 said "looks unlikely to be smashed any time soon"; John Lamont, the fastest of 15 MPs in the marathon that year, finished at 3:38:03.
+He was a keen marathon runner, taking part in all of the first five stagings of the London Marathon between 1981 and 1985.
+His personal best was 2:32:57, achieved at his fifth, and final participation in the event in 1985 at the age of 35, a record which Total Politics in 2018 said "looks unlikely to be smashed any time soon"; John Lamont, the fastest of 15 MPs in the marathon that year, finished at 3:38:03.
 Parris decided that he wanted to go out on top, and arguing that serious running is not good for one's health, he stopped running marathons after that.
 No British MP, sitting or retired, has bettered Parris' marathon-running time.